EST Contest for SchoolsThe Sun at a glance

-The EST project is holding an international contest for secondary schools called "The Sun at a Glance".
+The EST project is holding an international competition for secondary schools called "The Sun at a glance".
 Students from all over Europe are invited to research different subjects related to our star and help us build the EST Solarpedia, an open educational resource about the Sun.

 Participants will have to design an infographic where the Sun is the protagonist.
 An infographic is a collection of images, charts, and minimal text that gives an easy-to-understand overview of a topic.
 The design technique is free, but it has to be an original creation.